1. Overview

 Make sure the vsdm server simulation is not started in the compose setup.

-# File: compose-vsdm-server.yaml (or the compose file that contains the vsdm server)
+# File: compose-vsdm-services.yaml (or the compose file that contains the vsdm server)

 # Example: comment out the block for the vsdm-server